Careful with That Axe, Eugene: Composition and recording

-Pink Floyd first attempted to record the piece in a Los Angeles studio on 22 August 1968, but this only resulted in a basic instrumental track and the session was abandoned.
+Pink Floyd first attempted to record the piece in a Los Angeles studio on 22 August 1968, but this only resulted in a basic instrumental track, and the session was abandoned.
 The second attempt was made at Abbey Road Studios, in a single three-hour session on 4 November and produced by Norman Smith.
 It was created as part of a desire for Pink Floyd to move on from the early Syd Barrett-written songs and produce new music, adding a more advanced dynamic range compared to a typical pop song, though drummer Nick Mason later admitted this was just "quiet, loud, quiet, loud again".
 The title has no specific meaning; keyboardist Richard Wright explained "We often pick titles that have nothing really to do with the songs".

-The music consists of an organ-based jam and an accompanying bass guitar playing just one tone (in this case, D) in octaves.
+The music consists of an organ-based improvisation and an accompanying bass guitar playing just one tone (in this case, D) in octaves.
 It starts off quietly, before settling into a soft backbeat.
 This leads up to a segue into the only lyrics: the title of the song, whispered; followed by bassist Roger Waters' inhaled-scream.
 The song becomes much louder and more intense before gradually settling down again.
 In the heavier parts and later, quieter parts, guitarist David Gilmour sings scat vocals in unison with lead guitar lines.
 It was one of the first extended instrumentals recorded by the group, which would be a recurring theme over the next five years.

 For the soundtrack to the film The Committee, recorded in early 1968, one piece has the band playing a long instrumental featuring a very similar riff.
 The song was re-recorded in December 1969 for the 1970 film Zabriskie Point, in a different key (E instead of D) and retitled "Come In Number 51, Your Time Is Up".
 Director Michelangelo Antonioni had been interested in working with Pink Floyd after hearing "Careful with That Axe, Eugene", and the re-recording was placed in the film's climax where the heroine imagines a villa in Arizona is exploding in slow motion.
 (Note: The title "Come in Number 51, Your Time Is Up" was a surrealistic line by comedian Spike Milligan shouted through a megaphone as part of his act in the BBC TV show Q5, and was derived from a command for boat livery renters to return because their rental period had expired.)
-A further remake was attempted during the Zabriskie Point sessions, and was eventually released as "Explosion" on The Early Years 1965–1972 box, as part of the 1970: Devi/ation volume.
+A further remake was attempted during the Zabriskie Point sessions and was eventually released as "Explosion" on The Early Years 1965–1972 box, as part of the 1970: Devi/ation volume.